 It is human feeling and thinking, to associate physical phenomena and emotional response:

 We can find no scar,

 Where the meanings are.

-The ordinary, everyday human can make a difference, without even appearing in the poem: belief in God is a human matter.
+The ordinary, everyday human being remains a factor, even without appearing in the picture: belief in God is a human matter.

 It makes no difference abroad,

 The seasons fit the same…

 We may compare A Service of Song, where a bird, even if complaining about some regular preacher length of sermon, celebrates when humans do.